luorui93/data_analysis_platform/README.md

 ### Fish Cutting Analysis
 1. Navigate to `fish_cutting_analysis` folder and run `python app.py`

-2. A file selection gui will pop up, select the data that contains the trial data, for example `<path_to_data>/trial1`.
+2. A folder selection gui will pop up, select the data that contains the trial data, for example `<path_to_data>/trial1`.
    Make sure the mocap data `*.mat` is also in the corresponding folder.

 3. Visit http://127.0.0.1:8050/ in your web browser.

+4. Drag the slider will fast forward the frames.
+The slider value is currently in milliseconds.
-4. You can set the hammer time for the camera view or mocap to sync data.
+   You can set the hammer time for the camera view or mocap to sync data.